bharrisau/simpleflatmapper.org/index.md

 Default behavior can be changed programmatically.
 You can also extends the type mapping by providing converters

-The csv module also provides one of the [fastest java csv parser](https://github.com/arnaudroger/SimpleFlatMapper/wiki/Csv-Performance), [updated raw results](https://github.com/arnaudroger/mapping-benchmark/blob/master/sfm-csv/jmh-result-3.5.csv).
+The csv module also provides one of the [fastest java csv parser](12-csv-performance.html).

 It can all run on java 6, 7, 8 and 9.